 Few people have heard about the Zunow camera.
 Even fewer have seen photographs of it, and fewer still have actually seen one live.
 The number of people owing one is probably so low that even collectors have given up finding one.
 It was produced in very

 than 500 pieces has been said so far, however,I have one sample numbered 552) The camera was ahead of its time, with some worlds first features, like the auto diaphragm technique.
-(Well, hungarian Gamma Duflex had it some ten years before, but that was a porro
+(Well, Hungarian Gamma Duflex had it some ten years before, but that was a porro

 prism, not a penta prism.)
 But although the cameras were on a high technical level, the quality was not quite matching.
-They needed to be often serviced, at least once a year when regularly used.
+They needed to be serviced quite often, at least once a year when regularly used.

 lenses for other brands early in the 40's, and with great technical success.
 Later, rangefinder cameras like Leica and Nikon were among the ones to gain from this, although they made first class lenses themselves.
-Zunow made 1:1,1 lenses when others struggled with 1:1,8!
+Zunow made 1:1,1 lenses from 1953 on, when